ejowik/2022-punctuation-restoration/README.md

 |     ? |   144.0 |                 0.003598 |                 0.023327 |
 |     ! |    20.0 |                 0.000500 |                 0.003240 |

+#### Documentation

+The final report and presentation of results have been placed in the following locations:
+1.	`docs/NLP Punctuation Restoration Final Report.zip` folder contains both latex and pdf versions of the final report,
+2.	`docs/NLP presentation of results.pdf`file contains the presentation of results.

 ## Resources:
 1. https://github.com/poleval/2021-punctuation-restoration
 2. https://github.com/enelpol/poleval2021-task1